 No. Under Section 30 of the MCA, CTIMPS are specifically excluded from the research provisions of the Act.
 This is because separate provision is made for including adults lacking capacity in CTIMPs in Schedule 1 of the Medicines for Human Use (ClinicalTrials) Regulations 2004.

 Further information about these provisions is available in our information paper on informed consent in CTIMPs.

 No. The Mental Capacity Act only applies to England and Wales.
 In Scotland, the inclusion of adults lacking capacity in research is governed by the provisions of Section 51 of the Adults with Incapacity (Scotland) Act 2000.
-In Northern Ireland, it is currently governed by common law.

 Do the research provisions apply to children?